ashfaaqrifath/PyWizard/README.md

-# PipWizard - Package Manager
+# PipWizard
-Command-line tool for installing, upgrading, and uninstalling Python packages automatically without having to type pip commands.
+This is a command-line tool Python package management program that provides several features such as installing, updating, and uninstalling packages.
+It also allows batch installation and uninstallation from requirements files and the ability to check package status and display installed packages.